 The STOR-i Centre for Doctoral Training is committed to promoting the exchange of ideas and best research practices across the wider Statistics and Operational Research community.
-As part of this commitment, STOR-i have created a national associates scheme to provide a network of cooperation amongst PhD students working in Statistics and Operational Research.
+As part of this commitment, STOR-i have created a national associates network for cooperation amongst PhD students working in Statistics and Operational Research nationwide.

 Who is eligible to join?